What immediate steps can researchers take?

 Can research that has does not require IRB approval and has received a Human Subjects Determination letter collect data through in-person interactions?

-In-person interactions with participants may occur if the DU research personnel have been approved to be on campus and follows the strict safety protocol regardless of whether a proposed project qualifies as human subjects research.
+In-person interactions with participants may occur if the DU research personnel have obtained approval from their Dean and have been granted clearance per the COVID-19 Protocols for Campus Access, regardless of whether a proposed project qualifies as human subjects research.

 Do I need to modify my current consent if I will continue to recruit new research participants and plan to change the method to collect data from in-person interaction to “remote” options?